SixArm/sixarm-company-confidentiality-agreement/README.md

 as follows:

+### Headings

+Headings used in this Agreement are for reference only and shall not be used or relied upon in the interpretation of this Agreement.

+## 2. Definitions

-## Definition of Confidential Information
+### Confidential Information

 For purposes of this Agreement, “Confidential Information” means any data or information that is proprietary to the Disclosing Party and